We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Level 1 chargers use an ordinary 110-volt household socket, but Level 2 models use NEMA plugs.
 These are designed to carry higher amps and voltages, which in the case of home EV chargers, results in faster charging.
 A few Level 2 home EV chargers come with 110-volt adapters.
 This allows them to work as Level 1 chargers if no other power is available, though charge rates slow to the Level 1 equivalent.

-Most home EV chargers have a cable length of between 20 and 25 feet.
-This is important because EV charging cable cannot be used with extension cords.
+For most home car-charging stations, the length of the charger’s cable is between 20 and 25 feet.
+This is important because EV charging cables cannot be used with extension cords.
 Not only is it impractical because of the difference in plug and connector types, but it’s also unsafe because of the risk of fire.
 A standard 2-car garage is 20 feet deep and anywhere from 20 to 24 feet wide.
 Most cables will reach across that, but a few will not.
 A 3-car garage will take that width out to more than 30 feet.
 The available cable length can have an impact on where buyers need the charger to be installed.

 Installation